- Breast Implant Surgery

 - After Surgery

-Things to Consider Before Getting Breast Implants (Available in text and PDF)
+- Things to Consider Before Getting Breast Implants

 Breast implant surgery can be performed in a hospital, surgery center or doctor’s office.
 Breast implant surgery patients may have to stay overnight in the hospital (inpatient surgery) or may be able to go home afterward (outpatient surgery).
 The surgery can be done under local anesthesia, where the patient remains awake and only the breast is numbed to block the pain, or under general anesthesia, where medicine is given to make the patient sleep.
 Most women receive general anesthesia for this surgery.
 Breast implant surgery can last from one to several hours depending on the procedure and personal circumstances.